ewkhalifa/202246040-EyadAlkhalifa-assignment3/docs/technical-documentation.md

-# Technical Documentation – Assignment 2 Portfolio Website
+# Technical Documentation – Assignment 3 Portfolio Website

 ## Overview
-This project is a personal portfolio website developed for Assignment 2.
+This project is a personal portfolio website developed for Assignment 3.
-It builds on the previous portfolio by adding more interactivity, dynamic behavior, and better user feedback using JavaScript.
+It builds on Assignments 1 and 2 by adding advanced functionality, external API integration, and more complex application logic.

-The goal was to create a website that feels more modern and responsive to user actions.
+The goal of this assignment was to transform the portfolio into a more dynamic and feature-rich web application that demonstrates real-world development concepts.

+---

 ## Main Features

-### 1. Dynamic Greeting
+### 1. GitHub API Integration
-The website displays a greeting message that changes depending on the time of day.
+The website fetches and displays live data from the GitHub API.
-For example:
-- Good Morning
-- Good Afternoon
-- Good Evening

-This feature makes the page feel more personal and dynamic.

-### 2. Theme Toggle with localStorage
-The website includes a dark/light theme toggle.
-When the user changes the theme, the preference is saved in `localStorage`.

 #### How it works:
-- JavaScript detects when the user clicks the theme button
+- JavaScript uses `fetch()` to request repository data from GitHub
+- The response is processed using `async/await`
-- The selected theme is applied to the page
+- Repository information is dynamically inserted into the page
+- Only relevant repositories are displayed (filtered and sorted)

+#### Benefits:
+- Keeps portfolio content up-to-date automatically
+- Demonstrates real-world API usage
+- Makes the website more dynamic and interactive

+---

+### 2. Project Filtering System (Complex Logic)
+Users can filter projects based on categories such as:
+- All
+- AI
+- Database

+#### How it works:
+- Each project has a category stored as a data attribute
+- JavaScript checks the selected filter
+- Projects are shown or hidden based on conditions
+- A message updates depending on the result

+This demonstrates conditional logic and multi-step decision making.

+---

+### 3. State Management with localStorage
+The website remembers user preferences.

+#### Features stored:
+- Theme (dark/light mode)
+- Visitor name

+#### How it works:
-- The preference is stored in `localStorage`
+- Data is saved using `localStorage`
-- When the page reloads, the saved theme is loaded automatically
+- When the page loads, saved values are retrieved

-This demonstrates basic JavaScript data handling.

-### 3. Responsive Navigation Menu
-A mobile navigation menu is included for smaller screen sizes.
-Users can open and close the menu using a button.

-This improves the usability of the site on phones and tablets.
+- The interface updates automatically

+This ensures a consistent user experience.

+---

+### 4. Dynamic Greeting System
+The site displays:
+- Time-based greeting (morning/afternoon/evening)
+- Personalized greeting using the user's name

+This combines dynamic content with stored user data.

+---

-### 4. Contact Form Validation
+### 5. Contact Form Validation
-The contact form checks user input before submission.
+The form validates user input before submission.

 #### Validation includes:
-- Required fields must not be empty
+- Required fields must be filled
+- Email format must be valid
+- Message must meet minimum length

+#### Feedback:
-- Invalid input is rejected
+- Error messages for invalid input
-- The user receives feedback through error or success messages
+- Success message when validation passes

-This improves the user experience and ensures the user understands what happened.
+This improves usability and meets assignment requirements for user feedback.

+---

 ## User Feedback and Error Handling

-The project includes basic feedback to communicate clearly with the user.
+The application clearly communicates with the user.

 Examples:
-- Error messages when form fields are empty or invalid
-- A success message when the form is completed correctly
+- “Loading…” message when fetching API data
-- Clear feedback when the user interacts with the page
+- Error message if GitHub API fails
+- Form validation messages
+- Filter result messages (e.g., “No projects found”)

-This is important because the assignment requires the application to always give the user feedback.
+This ensures the user is never left without feedback.

+---

 ## Animation and Transitions
-CSS transitions and hover effects are used to improve the visual experience.

-Examples:
+The project uses subtle animations to improve UX:

-- Smooth hover effects on buttons or links
+- Hover effects on project cards
-- Smooth visual transitions when changing theme or interacting with elements
+- Smooth button transitions
-- Improved visual responsiveness for user actions
+- Card lift effect on hover
+- Smooth scrolling between sections

-These effects are simple and helpful rather than distracting.
+These effects enhance usability without being distracting.

+---

 ## Technologies Used

-- **HTML5** for page structure
+- **HTML5** for structure
-- **CSS3** for styling, layout, and transitions
+- **CSS3** for layout, design, and animations
-- **JavaScript** for interactivity and dynamic behavior
+- **JavaScript (Vanilla JS)** for logic and interactivity
+- **GitHub API** for external data integration
-- **localStorage** for saving theme preference
+- **localStorage** for state management

+---

 ## File Responsibilities

 ### `index.html`
-Contains the structure of the portfolio website:
+- Defines the structure of the website
-- Navigation
-- Hero/About section
-- Projects or content sections
-- Contact form
+- Contains sections for About, Projects, GitHub API, and Contact

 ### `css/styles.css`
-Contains:
-- Layout styling
-- Responsive design
+- Handles layout, responsiveness, and visual design
-- Theme styles
-- Transitions and hover effects
+- Defines theme styles and animations

 ### `js/script.js`
-Contains JavaScript logic for:
+- Handles all JavaScript functionality:
+  - API integration
+  - Filtering logic
+  - Theme management
+  - localStorage handling
+  - Form validation
   - Dynamic greeting

-- Theme switching
-- Saving theme with `localStorage`
-- Mobile menu interaction
-- Form validation and feedback
+---

+## Performance Considerations

+- Images are optimized for faster loading
+- Only a limited number of repositories are displayed
+- Efficient DOM updates are used
+- Unused code is minimized

+These choices ensure smooth performance across devices.

+---

 ## Challenges and Solutions

-### Challenge 1: Making the portfolio more interactive
+### Challenge 1: Integrating external data
-In Assignment 1, the site was mostly static.
-To improve it for Assignment 2, JavaScript was added so the page responds to user input.
+Fetching data from the GitHub API required handling asynchronous code and errors.

+**Solution:**
+Used `async/await` and error handling to ensure the site remains functional.

+---

-### Challenge 2: Saving user preference
+### Challenge 2: Managing multiple features together
-To make the experience more personalized, `localStorage` was used to remember the selected theme.
+The application includes filtering, API data, and state management.

+**Solution:**
+Organized code into clear functions and structured logic to keep it maintainable.

+---

-### Challenge 3: Improving communication with the user
+### Challenge 3: Improving user experience
-Form validation and feedback messages were added so users know when something goes wrong or when their action succeeds.
+Ensuring the site provides clear feedback and smooth interaction.

+**Solution:**
+Added messages, animations, and better UI structure.

+---

 ## Conclusion

-This Assignment 2 portfolio shows clear progress beyond Assignment 1 by adding:
+This Assignment 3 portfolio demonstrates significant progress by adding:

-- Dynamic content
+- External API integration
-- Data handling with JavaScript
+- Complex JavaScript logic
+- State management
-- Better user feedback
+- Improved user feedback
-- Improved interactivity
+- Enhanced UI and interactivity

-- A more modern user experience
+The final result is a dynamic, modern portfolio that reflects real-world web development practices.